- Of Mississippi’s Medicare beneficiaries, almost 18% are eligible due to a disability, rather than age.

 Most Medicare Advantage plans also include Part D coverage for prescription drugs, although the aforementioned maximum out-of-pocket does not include the cost of prescription drugs.
 And most also include extra benefits such as dental and vision coverage.
 But Advantage plans tend to have limited localized provider networks, as opposed to Original Medicare’s nationwide network of providers.
 There are pros and cons to either option.

 As of 2018, only 17% of Medicare beneficiaries in Mississippi had selected Medicare Advantage plans, compared with an average of 34% nationwide.
 The large majority of Mississippi Medicare beneficiaries had opted for Original Medicare instead.
-By 2022, however, nearly 35% of Mississippi Medicare beneficiaries were enrolled in Medicare Advantage plans, mirroring the nationwide trend towards increasing Medicare Advantage enrollment (nationwide, Advantage enrollment had grown to about 46% of all Medicare beneficiaries by 2022).

 During the Medicare annual election period (October 15 to December 7), people with Medicare in Mississippi can switch between Medicare Advantage plans and Original Medicare (and can add or drop a Medicare Part D prescription plan), with their coverage changes effective January 1.
 People who are enrolled in Medicare Advantage plans also have the option to make coverage changes during the Medicare Advantage open enrollment period (January 1 to March 31).
 During this window, they can switch to a new Medicare Advantage plan or drop their Medicare Advantage plan and enroll in Original Medicare instead.